200iq-games/nanoshooter/readme.md

   - [http://chasemoskal.github.io/Nanoshooter/**?art/tanks/alpha/tank-alpha.obj**](http://chasemoskal.github.io/Nanoshooter/?art/tanks/alpha/tank-alpha.obj)
   - [http://chasemoskal.github.io/Nanoshooter/**?art/tanks/bravo/tank-bravo.obj**](http://chasemoskal.github.io/Nanoshooter/?art/tanks/bravo/tank-bravo.obj)

 For now at least, only `.obj` files will be loaded.
 If the file isn't found, or there's an error loading the file, nothing will appear, and the error will be reported to the javascript developer console (F12).
+Interestingly, we've discovered that any full URL to a remotely hosted OBJ on the internet will load up fine.

 The art viewer might be really handy while working on art assets in Blender.
 You can point the game at an `.obj` file to preview it, then tweak it in Blender, re-export the `.obj`, and then hit refresh in the browser to see results instantly.
 You can do this over and over again, no build step required.